iriri/minimal-c/channel/README.md

 ## channel.h
 This library implements Go-style channels—MPMC blocking bounded queues with support for multiplexing.
 Changes have been made from Go's channel design to improve the multi-producer use case and reduce reliance on `select`.
-Buffered channels (queues with capacity of at least 1) are lock-free in the fast path.
+The buffered channel fast path is lock-free.
 C11 support is required for `stdatomic.h`.

 TODO: Send, receive, and select with timeouts.